-Be careful though, because if you go on for too long about it, employers will be turned off.
+Be careful though, because if you go on for too long about it (on your resume and in a job interview), employers will be turned off.
 Sharing too many details will make it sound even more confusing if your reasons are already complicated.
 Keep it short and sweet to get your point across effectively.

 Why were you out?
 Were you raising a family?
 Were you caring for sick loved ones?
 Were you in school?
 Whatever the reason is, make sure it is listed.
 That way, the employer will have something to ask you about instead of being suspicious of missing time.

 All they want to know is what you were doing, so one line on your resume should be enough to satisfy them.

 Don't try to explain an employment gap in your cover letter!

 Just like a resume, a cover letter is not about you.
 It's about what you can do for the employer.

 Unless you learned quite a bit from your job gap experience, then it's not worth mentioning in a cover letter.
 Cover letters are supposed to be concise, and do not include superfluous information.

 Tell a story about how you've come to understand the power of that company's product or service.
 You need to show your support and passion for what they do and how they do it.
 Share how you're connected to their mission, so they understand your importance to them.
 The more interesting a story you can tell them, the more connected they'll feel to you before you even meet them.
 If it's done correctly, you'll get an interview because of it.

 We hope these tips will help you feel more confident navigating the job search process with a job gap of any size.
 A gap in employment won't prevent you from landing a great job if you have the right strategy in place!